Member of the following committeesPortfolio Committee on Transport

 Political Leadership Background

-I had not been actively involved in Politics until I joined the Democratic Alliance as a Provincial Campaign Director back in 2017 in the North West.
+I was not actively involved in politics until I joined the Democratic Alliance as a Provincial Campaign Director in 2017 in the North West.

 However, since 2006 I had done school related documentaries about our history as a country with interest in the Soweto Uprising.